pluma/axn/README.md

 Invokes the action's listeners with the given `data`.

-## action.listenOnce(fn, [ctx]):Function

-Adds a given function to the action's listeners.
-If `ctx` is provided, the function will be invoked using it as its `this` context.
-The function will only be invoked once and is then automatically removed from the action's listeners.

-Returns a function that will remove the listener from the action.

 ## action.listen(fn, [ctx]):Function

 Adds a given function to the action's listeners.
 If `ctx` is provided, the function will be invoked using it as its `this` context.